-The Parks Department tree mulching area is located near the off-leash park and mulch is available for all residents of Lethbridge to pick up for their personal landscaping.
+The Parks Department tree mulching area is also located near the parking lot of the off-leash park and free mulch is available for all residents of Lethbridge to pick up for their personal landscaping.